 - Itching or other skin problems

-If your cat is experiencing any of these symptoms, ask yourself whether they’re acute or chronic.
-Acute digestive issues are ones that seem to come on out of the blue, while chronic issues develop over time.
-In cases of acute digestive upset, it may be due to a change in diet, infection, intestinal disease, or stress.
-Chronic digestive problems are more likely due to food allergies or a sensitive stomach—that’s when you may want to consider foods specially formulated to relieve digestive problems.
+If your cat is experiencing any of these symptoms, ask yourself if the problem is acute or chronic.
+Acute digestive issues are ones that seem to come on out of the blue, while chronic issues develop slowly.
+In cases of acute digestive upset, the problems could be the result of a change in diet, an infection, intestinal disease, or stress.
+Chronic digestive problems are more likely caused by food allergies or a sensitive stomach—that’s when you may want to consider foods specially formulated to relieve digestive problems.

-If your cat is suffering from digestive issues, your first step should be to contact your veterinarian.
-Your vet will be able to rule out any underlying medical problems and can offer advice about treatment options.
-If it becomes clear that your cat’s issues are food-related, the next step is to transition him onto a cat food that won’t upset his stomach.
+If your cat begins suffering from digestive issues, your first step is to talk with your veterinarian.
+Your vet will be able to rule out underlying health problems or behavioral issues and they can offer advice about treatment options.
+If it becomes clear that your cat’s issues are food-related, the next step is to transition him to cat food that’s going to be gentler on his stomach.